redislabs-training/ru204/admin-training/lab-use/README.md

 Public IP and password

-## First steps users take to access their lab environment
+## First steps users take to access their environment

 1. Open a laptop browser and point it to the public IP you were given to work with

 2. Click in the password box and sign in as ***trainee!***

-## Next steps users take to set up their desktop
+## Next steps users take to set up their desktop and start using nodes

 1. Go to workspace 3